Titli03/Serverless/README.md

 1. Select "Deploy API"

 2. Now it is going to ask you about a stage.
-Select "[New Stage]" for "Deployment stage".
+Select "[New Stage]".
 Give "Prod" as "Stage name".
 Click "Deploy"
 ![image](https://github.com/Titli03/Serverless/assets/89897324/fa312aba-a546-4a1b-bd12-5d6c07b950a2)

 3. We're all set to run our solution!
 To invoke our API endpoint, we need the endpoint URL.
 In the "Stages" screen, expand the stage "Prod", select "POST" method, and copy the "Invoke URL" from screen